BlissCatalyst/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 ## Exercise I

 a) is Linear time: O(n) because it counts upwards but only executes a constant time line.
 As (n) increases, time increases.
+Technically, we are multiplying n\*n in the constant assignment for a, but that only gets added to a.
+That comes to a + whatever number, which is still linear.

 b) is quadradic time: O(n^2).
 Every time the outer loop executes, the loops on the inside keep running for every (n) that the outer loop executes.